denten-books/plain-text/0-intro.md

 introduces too many words, move to later -->

-In the chapters to follow, the electronic literary artifact---the thing next to my laptop---on my desk will come fully into view as a computational device.
+In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device.
 I will insist on our ability to read such devices with the aim of developing what I call the *hermeneutics of computational reading*.
 I will argue (a) that the material history of computing belongs to the history of text processing as